eleonoravercesi/complexity_DFJ_few_subtour/README.md

 - `utils.py, ialg.py, cover.py` containing the functions used in the notebooks, that can be of independent interest.

 To run the notebooks, first put in the folder `data` and put there the instances of the [TSPLIB](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/) [1] and the [HardTSPLIB](https://github.com/eleonoravercesi/HardTSPLIB/) [2].
-Then, create a folder named `output` to store the results.
+Output file will be saved in the folder `output`.
 Here, you find the results of the experiments we have run.

 [1] Reinelt, Gerhard.
 "TSPLIB—A traveling salesman problem library."
 ORSA journal on computing 3.4 (1991): 376-384.